 In December 2007, the Company adopted the Copart, Inc. 2007 Equity Incentive Plan (Plan), presently covering an aggregate of 8.0 million shares of the Company's common stock.
-The Plan provides for the grant of incentive stock options, restricted stock, restricted stock units and other equity-based awards to employees and non-qualified stock options, restricted stock, restricted stock units and other equity-based awards to employees, officers, directors and consultants at prices not less than 100% of the fair market value for incentive and non-qualified stock options, as determined by the Board of Directors at the grant date.
+The Plan provides for the grant of incentive stock options, restricted stock, restricted stock units and other equity-based awards to employees and non-qualified stock options, restricted stock units and other equity-based awards to employees, officers, directors and consultants at prices not less than 100% of the fair market value for incentive and non-qualified stock options, as determined by the Board of Directors at the grant date.
 Incentive and non-qualified stock options may have terms of up to ten years and vest over periods determined by the Board of Directors.
 Options generally vest ratably over a five-year period.
 The Plan replaced the Company's 2001 Stock Option Plan.
-As of July 31, 2014, 4,390,767 shares were available for grant under the Plan.
+As of July 31, 2015, 1,671,530 shares were available for grant under the Plan.

-In April 2009, the Compensation Committee of the Company's Board of Directors, following stockholder approval of proposed grants at a special meeting of stockholders, approved the grant to each Willis J. Johnson, the Company's Chairman (and then Chief Executive Officer), and A. Jayson Adair, the Company's Chief Executive Officer (and then President), of nonqualified stock options to purchase 4,000,000 shares of the Company's common stock at an exercise price of \$15.11 per share, which equaled the closing price of the Company's common stock on April 14, 2009, the effective date of grant.
+In April 2009, the Compensation Committee of the Company's Board of Directors, subject to stockholder approval (which was subsequently obtained at the April 14, 2009 special meeting of stockholders), approved the grant to each of Willis J. Johnson, the Company's Chairman (and then Chief Executive Officer), and A. Jayson Adair, the Company's Chief Executive Officer (and then President), of nonqualified stock options to purchase 4,000,000 shares of the Company's common stock at an exercise price of \$15.11 per share, which equaled the closing price of the Company's common stock on April 14, 2009, the effective date of grant.
 Such grants were made in lieu of any cash salary or bonus compensation in excess of \$1.00 per year or the grant of any additional equity incentives for a five-year period.
-Each option became exercisable over five years, due to continued service by the executive, with twenty percent (20%) vesting on April 14, 2010, and the balance vesting ratably over the subsequent four years.
+Each option became exercisable over five years, due to continued service by the executive, with 20% vesting on April 14, 2010, and the balance vesting ratably over the subsequent four years.
 Each option became fully vested due to continued service on April 14, 2014, the fifth anniversary of the date of grant.
 The total compensation expense recognized by the Company over the five year service period was \$26.1 million per grant.
-The Company recognized \$7.2 million in compensation expense in the year ended July 31, 2014, and \$10.2 million for the years ended July 31, 2013 and 2012, respectively, relating to these grants.
+The Company recognized no compensation expense in the year ended July 31, 2015, and \$7.2 million and \$10.2 million for the years ended July 31, 2014 and 2013, respectively, relating to these grants.